matusm/Bev.IO.NmmReader/README.md

 A simple container class to hold the title and corresponding measurement unit for the data columns of NMM scan files.

 * `Scan`
-A convienient container for some methods used to evaluate NMM scan files.
+A convenient container for some methods used to evaluate NMM scan files.

 * `NmmIndFileParser`
 This Class consumes the index files (*.ind) produced during a scan on the SIOS NMM.
 The data is provided by properties only, there are no public methods.